Guide on Taking Social Security: 62 vs. 67 vs. 70

 Your cash needs

-If you'll need your Social Security benefits to make ends meet, you may have fewer options.
-You may want to consider postponing retirement or working part-time until you reach your full retirement age—or even longer—so that you can maximize your benefits.
+If you're considering early retirement and you have sufficient resources (such as retirement savings, investments, or a pension), you may have more flexibility about when to claim Social Security.
+If you'll need your Social Security payments to make ends meet, you may have fewer options.
+You may want to consider postponing retirement or working part-time until you can receive your full benefit.

 Your life expectancy